 In addition, the IPH sets forth the purpose of each planning activity or document, identifies the steps and procedures required for each, sets timelines, identifies responsible parties, and notes the appropriate governance and operational group that receives any recommendations generated by the activity or document and that makes final decisions regarding these recommendations.
-As with the Resource Guide, the IPH contains evaluation components that guide measures progress on meeting the College mission as well as the infrastructure that supports continuous quality improvement (AIP8.14).
+As with the Resource Guide, the IPH contains evaluation components that guide measures progress on meeting the College mission as well as the infrastructure that supports continuous quality improvement (AIP8.16).

 The IPH was reviewed and revised through the College's participatory governance process during 2017.
-MPC's President's Advisory Group (PAG) considered the document as well as the role that the PRIE Committee would play in helping administer the handbook.
+PAG considered the document as well as the role that the PRIE Committee would play in helping administer the handbook.
 On Sept.
-26, 2018, the Interim Dean of PRIE presented to the College's Board of Trustees a progress report on the ACCJC's fourth recommendation to meet the standard, which included the completed status of the IPH (AIP8.15).
+26, 2018, the Interim Dean of PRIE presented to the College's Board of Trustees a progress report on the ACCJC's fourth recommendation to meet the standard, which included the completed status of the IPH (AIP8.17).